Party Constitution

 1. In this Article, Constitution means all constituent documents of the Party, all resolutions of the National Congress and all resolutions of the National Council relating to the structure and organisation of the Party.

-3. Without limiting Article 9.2, it is further expressly intended that all disputes within the Party, or between one member and another that relate to the Party will be resolved in accordance with the Constitution and not through legal proceedings.
+2. It is expressly intended that all disputes within the Party, or between one member and another that relate to the Party will be resolved in accordance with the Constitution and not through legal proceedings.

 Dispute Resolution Committee

-1. At the National Congress, members of the Party must elect by simple majority elect three (3) members who will form the Dispute Resolution Committee.
+1. At the National Congress, members of the Party must elect three (3) members who will form the Dispute Resolution Committee, as per the requirements of Article 10.1.

-2. The tenure of a Dispute Resolution Committee member will be two (2) National Congresses and also includes any intervening emergency National Congress.
+2. The tenure of a Dispute Resolution Committee member will be two (2) Annual National Congresses and also includes any intervening emergency or special National Congresses.

 1. is in relation to the Party;